asg017/os-club-constitution/CONSTITUTION.md

 ## Article VII.
 Section 3.
 In Case of International Travel

-[Name of the organization] at UCSD recognizes that the University generally recommends against all international travel by Student Organizations due to the myriad of risks travelers face in foreign countries.
+Open Source at UCSD recognizes that the University generally recommends against all international travel by Student Organizations due to the myriad of risks travelers face in foreign countries.
 Student organizations are discouraged from traveling to foreign countries due to the wide variety of risks involved with foreign travel, and the extensive planning efforts required by the Student Organization’s Members to manage those risks.
 Security risks and health care services vary widely from one country to another, so thorough research on those topics is especially important.
 International travelers are advised to research US State Department Travel Advisories and the CDC Travel Health site and abide by all recommended alerts and warnings, and procure travel insurance with medical coverage that covers their chosen destination because most USA Health Plans are not valid in foreign countries.

 ```